openmpf/openmpf.github.io/docs/docs/OpenID-Connect-Guide.md

     `ADMIN` role.
 - `OIDC_ADMIN_CLAIM_VALUE` (Optional): Specifies the required value of the claim specified in `OIDC_ADMIN_CLAIM_NAME`.
 If the claim is a list, only one of the values in the list must match.
-- `OIDC_SCOPES` (Optional): A comma-separated list the scopes to be requested from the OIDC provider when authenticating a user through the web UI.
+- `OIDC_SCOPES` (Optional): A comma-separated list of the scopes to be requested from the OIDC provider when authenticating a user through the web UI.
 The OIDC specification requires one of the scopes to be `openid`, so if this environment variable is omitted or `openid` is not in the list, it will be automatically added.